By Deane

 One day, in the rain and sloppy stinky mud, we went traipsing around

-an area called Anonang, looking for a C-47 that went
+an area called Anonang, looking for a C-47 that

-down in the forest due to engine failure.
+went down in the forest due to engine failure.
 We found the wreck late in the

 afternoon.
 All aboard were dead, but the Nips had gotten there before and

 stole everything of value and/or food to eat.
-As we headed back to our
+As we headed back to our perimeter

-perimeter around another place called Lubi, we
+around another place called Lubi, we heard a number

-heard a number of planes overhead.
-We looked up to see at least six C-47s
+of planes overhead.
+We looked up to see at least six C-47s flying at six to

-flying at six to eight hundred feet overhead.
-It was dusk and we could see
+eight hundred feet overhead.
+It was dusk and we could see the blue exhaust

-assumed they were bringing in planes into the area and that we had a jump
+bringing in planes into the area and that we had a jump coming up.
+I found

-coming up.
-I found out much later that they were Japanese “Tabbys” (a licensed DC-2 built in |
+out much later that they were Japanese “Tabbys” (a

 |